 Smurfit Kappa is the first and only vegan-certified packaging company according to The Vegan Society.

-In its first quarter, the firm grew revenue by 33% to €3,024m.
+In its first quarter for 2022, the firm grew revenue by 33% to €3,024m.
 Its main revenue streams are paper, packaging, recycling and forestry management.

 If you’re wondering why packaging would ever not be vegan, food packaging is often made with animal products.
 Adhesive can be made with animal-based gelatin, for instance.